-Using backwards induction and assuming risk neutrality, the Nash equilibrium in Stage 3 is for both participants to choose expenditures of $e_1^ = e_2^ = 25$ (Tullock, 1980), receiving the expected payoff of 25 each (v/2- $e^ = 50$ -25).
-Because each participant has a positive expected value from conflict in Stage 3, a participant interested in maximizing her wealth should not commit to the outcome after losing the coin flip.
-Therefore, in any subgame perfect Nash equilibrium, money-maximizing participants end up in a conflict Stage 3 regardless of the cost of the coin flip c and exert wasteful expenditures competing for the resource.
-Since conflict is certain along the equilibrium path, it follows that participants are indifferent between opting-in and not opting-in if and only if the cost of opting-in is zero (i.e., c = 0), and they will never opting when doing so is costly (i.e., c > 0).
+Using backward induction and assuming risk neutrality, we examine the last occurrence of the finitely repeated game.
+The Nash equilibrium in stage 3 is for both participants to choose expenditures of $e_1^ = e_2^ = 25$ (Tullock, 1980), receiving the expected payoff of 25 each ($v/2 - e^ = 50 - 25$).
+Because each participant has a positive expected value from conflict in stage 3, a participant interested in maximizing her wealth should never commit to the outcome after losing the coin flip.
+Therefore, in any subgame perfect Nash equilibrium, money-maximizing participants end up in a conflict stage 3 regardless of the cost of the coin flip c and exert wasteful expenditures competing for the resource.
+Since conflict is certain along the equilibrium path, it follows that participants are indifferent between opting-in and not opting-in if and only if the cost of opting-in is zero (i.e., c = 0), and they should never opt-in when doing so is costly (i.e., c > 0).

 To examine whether a non-binding coin flip can reduce the cost of conflict, we employ a partial two-by-two experimental design.
 On one dimension, we vary whether the decision to optin is endogenous or exogenous, and on the other dimension, we vary whether opting-in carries a cost.
 For obvious reasons, we impose the cost only when opting-in is endogenous, hence our partial design.
 In the Exogenous-Free baseline treatment, participants first observe the outcome of a coin flip.
-That is, there is no Stage 1 decision to 'Flip' or 'Don't Flip'; instead, the 'Flip' decision is exogenously imposed.
-In Stage 2, they decide whether to commit to the outcome.
-If either participant disagrees then the game proceeds to Stage 3.
-In Stage 3, participants participate in a simple two-person contest for the resource valued at 100.
-In the Endogenous-Free treatment, participants first endogenously decide whether to commit to the outcome.
-If either participants first endogenously decide whether to commit to the outcome.
-If stage 1.
-Then in Stage 2 they decide whether to commit to the outcome.
-If either participant disagrees in either Stage 1 or Stage 2 then the game proceeds to Stage 3.
-Finally, the Endogenous-Costly treatment is similar to the Endogenous-Free treatment, however, opting-in in Stage 1 is costly, i.e., c = 5 francs.
+That is, there is no stage 1 decision to 'Flip' or 'Don't Flip'; instead, the 'Flip' decision is exogenously imposed.
+In stage 2, participants decide whether to commit to the outcome.
+If either participant disagrees then the game proceeds to stage 3.
+In stage 3, participants participate in a simple two-person contest for the resource valued at 100.
+In the Endogenous-Free treatment, participants first endogenously decide whether to observe the outcome of a coin flip for free in stage 1.
+Then in stage 2 they decide whether to commit to the outcome.
+If either participant disagrees in either stage 1 or stage 2 then the game proceeds to stage 3.
+Finally, the Endogenous-Costly treatment is similar to the Endogenous-Free treatment, but opting-in in stage 1 is costly, i.e., c = 5 francs.